algao1/blurb/content/posts/kv_store.md

 ### Bloom Filters

 Apart from reducing the number of records our key-value store needs to look at, we can also completely ignore some tables **if** we can determine whether our key resides in the table.
-However, that would take at least as much space as there are keys, so clearly that would not be feasible.
+However, that would usually take at least as much space as there are keys, so clearly that would not be feasible.

 But, we can do something almost as good.
 We can determine with *some probability* whether our key exists in a given set (and hence our table)!
 This is done using a **bloom filter**, a probabilistic data structure.
 I won't go into the details of implementing one or how it works, but feel free to check out [this](https://llimllib.github.io/bloomfilter-tutorial/) article I used for my implementation.